A Survey for Deep Reinforcement Learning Based Network Intrusion Detection: Reinforcement Learning Basics

-Firstly, the agent follows policy $\pi$ to take an action $a$ in state $s$ to gain an immediate reward $R(s,a)$.
-And over all possible next states $s'$, we have discounted sum of possible $V(s')$ by adding discounted factor $\gamma$.
-Furthermore, \emph{Bellman optimality} equations define optimal state-value function $V^*(s)$ to get the maximum return for each state and optimal action-value function $Q^*(s,a)$ to get the maximum return for each pair of state-action, shown in \Cref{V_star} and \Cref{Q_star}.
+Firstly, the agent follows policy $\pi$ (decision-making policy) to take an action $a$ in state $s$ to gain an immediate reward $R(s,a)$.
+And over all possible next states $s'$, we have discounted sum of possible $V(s')$ (expected future returns) by adding discount factor $\gamma$ (future reward weight).
+Furthermore, \emph{Bellman optimality} \cite{rosu2002bellman} equations define optimal state-value function $V^*(s)$ to get the maximum return for each state and optimal action-value function $Q^*(s,a)$ to get the maximum return for each state-action pair, shown in \Cref{V_star} and \Cref{Q_star}.